dheerajchand/resume_generator/outputs/human/comprehensive/long/modern_clean/dheeraj_chand_comprehensive_long_modern_clean.md

 - Real-time collaboration at national scale
 - Predictive excellence: Utilized advanced sampling methods to decrease survey margin of error from **±4.2%** to **±2.1%**
 - Increased voter turnout prediction accuracy from **71%** to **87%**
-- Executive authority: Briefed Presidents, Congressmen, Senators, Governors on election integrity, voter sentiment and postmortem analysis
+- Legal precedent: Data analysis utilized in Supreme Court case

 ## Core Competencies